 Beyond the courtroom, Chris was an active member of the Racial Justice Committee, where he advocated for a diverse and inclusive environment for his colleagues.
 He collaborated with other legal aid organizations, and the Minnesota Vikings, to seek diversity and inclusion on the business side of sports.
 He also spent considerable time educating attorneys and community organizations on eviction and other related topics including serving as a mentor in the St. Thomas School of Law mentorship program.
 In addition, Chris is a champion of equal rights and fair treatment, advocating against the federal Housing and Urban Development’s (HUD) attempt to limit the use of “disparate impact evidence,” a critical legal theory which assists victims of civil rights discrimination.

 Chris is a 2009 graduate of Morris Area High School where he was the recipient of several local and state academic, athletic, and artistic accolades.
-After receiving the prestigious Jackie Robinson Foundation Scholarship, Chris attended the University of Minnesota – Twin Cities graduating with a double-major in Political Science and Sociology of Law, Criminology, and Deviance, graduating in 2013.
+After receiving the prestigious Jackie Robinson Foundation Scholarship, Chris attended the University of Minnesota – Twin Cities graduating in 2013 with a double-major in Political Science and Sociology of Law, Criminology, and Deviance.
 He again received a Jackie Robinson Foundation Fellowship to attend the University of Minnesota Law School, where he earned his J.D. in 2016.
 Demonstrating his passions and abilities, he focused his legal studies on criminal defense and civil rights, as well as regularly receiving high marks for his legal writing and civil rights moot court oral advocacy.